firogh/notes/philosophy/epistemology.md

 for ioremmap, put it along with device driver. more causality, less fromal abstraction.

+# Future
+Gradual changing
+Classify or container/protection or tidy & tidy up It’s easier to invent future than to predict it. —Alan Kay

 ## Ego
 Love yourself; I know I will be lost and confused in my whole life.
 Don't limit yourself.
 Don't be paranoid.
 Don't get religous about specific programming skill.